Sharanpai/MLshortfunctions/README.md

 # MLshortfunctions
-A repository with many easy and short tasks which help and are essential in machine learning
+A repository with many easy, short and interesting tasks which help and are essential in machine learning